xHain-hackspace/xhain-website/content/en/_index.md

 ---

 ## Welcome to xHain
-**Hack- & Makespace in the heart of Friedrichshain, tinkering room for people interested in technology + space for net politics.**
+**Hack- & Makespace in the heart of Friedrichshain, tinkering room for people interested in technology + space for digital politics.**

 <br clear="all">

 ## Open monday nights

-Come by, take a look and join in! **Every Monday from 6pm until late at night in Grünberger Str.
+Come by, take a look, and join in! **Every Monday from 6pm until late at night in Grünberger Str.
 16** in Berlin.
-For children, we offer one Open Kids Sunday a month.
+For children, we offer one Open Kids Sunday a month (1pm-6pm, typically towards the end of the month).

 ## Events